raelovejoy/root-sequence/ideology/eco_fascism.md

 - Related to [Fascism](fascism.md) — ecofascism as a variant of authoritarian hierarchy.
 - Connected to [Technofeudalism](../analysis/technofeudalism.md) — enclosure of land and resources.
 - Countered by [Commons](../commons/README.md) — collective, plural, liberatory ecological practices.
+- Challenged by [Solarpunk Anti-Cooption](../commons/zines/solarpunk-anti-cooption.md) — resisting the drift of solarpunk into ecofascist aesthetics.

 ---